pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

 - `esbuildLoaderOptions`: customise the options passed down to the `esbuild` loader. _Note: This will be used only by webpack_
 - `includePaths`: include external directories in loader.
 - `enableSvgr`: enable the svgr webpack plugin.
 SVGs are loaded as separate files by default.
 Enabling this options allow you to import SVGs as React components.
 See [CRA documentation](https://create-react-app.dev/docs/adding-images-fonts-and-files/#adding-svgs) for more detailed explanation.
-- `skipJest`: Avoid using `esbuild-jest` for jest configuration.
+- `skipEsbuildJest`: Avoid using `esbuild-jest` for jest configuration.
 Could be useful to avoid compatibility issues with transpiling tests.

 For example add this configuration to your `craco.config.js` configuration file: